 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-We consider the deficiencies described in the accompanying schedule of findings as items 2018-001 through 2018-006 to be material weaknesses.
+We consider the deficiencies described in the accompanying schedule of findings as items 2019-001 through 2019-005 to be material weaknesses.

 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiency described in the accompany schedule of findings as item 2018-007 to be significant deficiency.
+We consider the deficiencies described in the accompany schedule of findings as items 2019-006 through 2019-008 to be significant deficiencies.